fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	* - Option
 	  - Description
 	* - 1.
-Page #
+Skip to page
 	  - Jump to a specific page.
 You cannot select a previous page
 	* - 2.
-Finish the survey
+Complete the survey
 	  - Jump to the "Thank you" page.
 This will mark any response as "Complete".
 This branching logic is perfect.
 	* - 3.
 Terminate the survey
 	  - Jump to the end.
 This will mark any response as "Incomplete".
 This branching logic is perfect when you want to keep track of a demographic you may not specifically be tailoring to, ie., a survey only for females, those that watch more than 10 movies a year, etc.
 	* - 4.
-Redirect to a URL
-	  - Redirect the respondent to a web site.
-	* - 5.
 Skip to a random page
 	  - Randomly jump to a random page.
 You cannot select a previous page.
-	* - 6.
-Randomly traverse specified range
-	  - Jump between specified pages, ie., 4, 10, 11
-	* - 7.
+	* - 5.
 Hide a question
 	  - Based on a response, hide a question from the respondents view outright
-	* - 8.
+	* - 6.
 Show a question
 	  - Based on a response, show a question to the respondents view
-	* - 9.
+	* - 7.
 Disable a question
 	  - Disabling a question will make it so that its choices and variables cannot be selected, ie., grayed out
+	* - 8.
+Send an email
+	  - Email an individual(s) with the satisfied branching logic with a customizable Subject, Message, and adjustable Advanced Options
+	* - 9.
+Redirect to a URL
+	  - Redirect the respondent to a web site.
 	* - 10.
-E-mail...
-	  - Email an individual(s) with the satisfied branching logic with a customizable Subject, Message, and adjustable Advanced Options
-	* - 11.
-Mark this response as complete
+Mark the response as completed
 	  -  Responses are either Incomplete, or Complete.
 Based on a condition, some Administrators would want a survey to be marked "Complete" right away based on a response, as opposed to waiting until the [Submit] button is clicked at the end of the survey.
+	* - 11.
+Randomly traverse a page range
+	  - Jump between specified pages, ie., 4, 10, 11

 .. warning::